-Sweethearts aren’t the only ones who enjoy getting cards on Valentine’s Day.
-First, partner with a local hospital, senior center or children’s charity.
+Out of Valentine’s Day ideas?
+Sweethearts and tenants aren’t the only ones who enjoy getting cards on Valentine’s Day.
+You could partner with a local hospital, senior center or children’s charity.
 Then, set up a Valentine’s station in your office.
-Next, encourage your staff, vendors and tenants to make a card for someone who might not otherwise get one.
-And finally, enjoy the warm fuzzy feeling you get when you drop them off.
+Encourage your staff, vendors and tenants to make a card for someone who might not otherwise get one.
+You’ll enjoy the warm fuzzy feeling you get when you drop them off.

 Bonus points for doing all of the above and posting about it on your social media channels.
-You do have social media channels, right?
+You do want social media followers, right?